June 8, 2017 (Updated: May 4, 2023)

 Remember that news spreads quickly, especially when you take blogs and social media into account.
 No matter how strong your brand identity is or how positive your reviews are, one bad customer experience can significantly impact your image.
-Since 84 percent of people trust online reviews as much as they do personal recommendations from friends and family, providing excellent customer service every time is essential.
+Since most people don’t trust random online reviews as much as they do personal recommendations from friends and family, providing excellent customer service every time is essential.

 Monitoring your brand image online is also critical.
 If you catch a bad review quickly, strong customer service may give you the chance to win that customer back and boost your image at the same time.
 You’ll rarely have a second chance to fix bad customer service, however, and reinforcing a negative customer experience can have catastrophic effects on your brand image.

-Whether your company has an active blog or you’ve just begun to map out what a dynamic blog could look like for your brand, chances are that you think of it from a content marketing perspective only.
-While great content, top-notch SEO, and lead generation may be the primary purposes for your blog, they shouldn’t be your only objectives.
+Whether your company has an active blog, or you’ve just begun to map out what a dynamic blog could look like for your brand, chances are that you think of it from a content marketing perspective only.
+While high-quality content, top-notch SEO, and lead generation may be the primary purposes for your blog, they shouldn’t be your only objectives.